 (1) The proposal does not require site plan review under the provisions of Article XII of the Zoning Bylaw or the likely impacts of the proposal on the site, the abutters, the neighbors, and the community are minimal and no further review is needed.
 The Planning Agent will issue a letter to that effect.

 (a) Before issuing such a letter, (s)he will advise the Planning Board members of her/his decision.
-If within 48 hours, any two members object to the letter, the matter shall be moved to the Board conference level as hereinafter provided.
+If, within 48 hours, any two members object to the letter, the matter shall be moved to the Board conference level as hereinafter provided.

 (b) Copies of the letter will be placed in the files of the Department of Planning and Development for a permanent record and provided to the Building Commissioner.